-Rhino Gutter Guard and MasterShield Comparison
+Rhino Gutter Guard vs MasterShield Comparison

 The following table summarizes the basic differences between Rhino and MasterShield gutter guards (click on the image for a larger view):

-The most obvious difference between Rhino and MasterShield gutter guards are the length and width.
+The main difference between Rhino and MasterShield gutter guards are the length and width.
 MasterShield is wider because it slides under the shingles to automatically adjust to the slope of the roof.
 Rhino Guard is narrower to match the width of the gutter and should be installed with a 10 to 15 degree slope when screwed to the fascia board:

 Rhino Guard has a larger micro mesh surface area which suggests it may be less prone to clogging if matted debris piles up (see the following photo).
 What I’ve observed during heavy rains is water falls through the micro mesh on both products within the first inch or so of travel: